 Once the storm is over, be sure the system is safe before turning your heating and cooling system back on.
 To begin, make sure there are no signals of damage and get rid of any debris from around the system.
 Try to check and verify there is no visible harm to any of the refrigerant or electrical lines running from your air conditioning system.
 Call 803-399-7208 for an AC inspection if it looks like there may have been any damage or flooding to the equipment.
 Once you’ve had the system checked by a technician to ensure safe operation, turn the HVAC system back on as soon as possible to help dry the home and restrict mold from getting into the system or ductwork.

-If there was any damage to your equipment, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Midland Air Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and cooling system in working order all seasons long.
+If there was any damage to your equipment, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Midland Air Service Experts Heating & Air Conditioning and learn about our membership options to help keep your heating and cooling system in working order all seasons long.